Comparison of Nazism and Stalinism: Five pillars of totalitarian systems

 In terms of the similarities between Nazism and Stalinism, Friedrich lists five main aspects that they hold in common: First, an official ideology that is supposed to be followed by all members of society, at least passively, and which promises to serve as a perfect guide towards some ultimate goal.
-Second, a single political party, composed of the most enthusiastic supporters of the official ideology, representing an elite group within society (no more than 10 per cent of the population), and organized along strictly regimented lines.
+Second, a single political party, composed of the most enthusiastic supporters of the official ideology, representing an elite group within society (no more than 10 per cent of the population), and organised along strictly regimented lines.
 Third, "a technologically conditioned near-complete monopoly of control of all means of effective armed combat" in the hands of the party or its representatives.
 Fourth, a similar monopoly held by the party over the mass media and all technological forms of communication.
 Fifth, "a system of terroristic police control" that is not only used to defend the regime against actual enemies, but also to persecute various groups of people who are only suspected of being enemies or who may potentially become enemies in the future.

 According to Friedrich and Brzezinski, the two first pillars of any totalitarian government are the dictator and the party.
-The dictator, whether Stalin, Hitler or Mussolini, holds supreme power.
+The dictator, whether Stalin, Hitler, or Mussolini, holds absolute power.
 Friedrich and Brzezinski explicitly reject the claim that the party, or any other institution, could provide a significant counterweight to the dictator's power in Nazism or Stalinism.
 The dictator needs the party in order to be able to rule, so he may be careful not to make decisions that would go directly against the wishes of other leading party members, but ultimate authority rests with him and not with them.
 Like Arendt, Friedrich and Brzezinski also identify the cult of personality surrounding the leader as an essential element of a totalitarian dictatorship and reference Stalin's personality cult in particular.
 They also draw attention to how Hitler and Stalin were expected to provide ideological direction for their governments and not merely practical leadership.
 Friedrich and Brzezinski write that "unlike military dictators in the past, but like certain types of primitive chieftains, the totalitarian dictator is both ruler and high priest."
 That is to say, he not only governs, but also provides the principles on which his government is to be based.
 This is partly due to the way that totalitarian governments arise.
 They come about when a militant ideological movement seizes power, so the first leader of a totalitarian government is usually the ideologue who built the movement that seized power, and subsequent leaders try to emulate him.